 How could we improve optical DNP experiments, with these results in mind?
-Ajoy et al. showed a smart way to strongly increase the number of excited crystallites, by choosing a low magnetic field, where the total broadening is < 2D (a range, where the Zeeman term is smaller than the ZFS term), where a 13C polarization of 0.25 % (detected in a high-field NMR spectrometer) was achieved (Ajoy et al., 2018a).
-A direct comparison of the results is practically impossible, due to differences in diamond samples (varying concentrations in 13C, NV- and P1 centers) (Parker et al., 2019).
-It would be interesting to repeat DNP experiments of both samples at this low-field setup.
+Ajoy et al. (2018a) showed a smart way to strongly increase the number of excited crystallites, by choosing a low magnetic field, where the total broadening is < 2D (a range where the Zeeman term is smaller than the ZFS term) and where a 13 C polarization of 0.25 % (detected in a high-field NMR spectrometer) was achieved (Ajoy et al., 2018a).
+A direct comparison of the results is practically impossible, due to differences in diamond samples (varying concentrations in 13C, NV-, and P1 centers) (Parker et al., 2019).
+It would be interesting to repeat DNP experiments of both samples in this low-field setup.
 At higher fields, a frequency-swept (Scheuer et al., 2016; Can et al., 2017) (in contrast to our field-swept) version combined with ultra-wide bandwidth MW chirp pulses (Segawa et al., 2015) could increase the number of excited crystallites.
-Also DNP schemes using the double-quantum transition could enhance the
+Also, DNP schemes using the double-quantum transition could enhance the polarization by exciting more crystallites at different orientations (Chen et al., 2015).
+From the diamond engineering side, highly pure crystals with a low concentration of paramagnetic defects (P1 centers and others) would be desirable, extending both electron and nuclear spin relaxation times.
+Diamonds fabricated using chemical vapor deposition (CVD) may fulfill this criterion, albeit at a very high price.
+We could not perform DNP experiments on our 100 nm nanodiamonds, since the sample amount was too low.
+The best